system-transparency/stfe/doc/design.md

 #### What cryptographic primitives are supported?
 The only supported hash algorithm is SHA256.
 The only supported signature scheme is Ed25519.
 Not having any cryptographic agility makes the protocol less complex and more secure.

-An immediate follow-up question is how that is supposed to work with existing and future signature tooling.
-The key insight is that _additional tooling is already required to verify Merkle tree proofs.
-That tooling should use SHA256.
+We can be cryptographically opinionated because of a key insight.
+Existing signature tools like `gpg`, `ssh-keygen -Y`, and `signify` cannot verify proofs of public logging.
+Therefore, _additional tooling must already be installed by end-users_.
+That tooling should verify hashes using the log's hash function.
-That tooling should also verify all Ed25519 signatures that logs, witnesses, and data publishers create_.
+That tooling should also verify signatures using the log's signature scheme.

-For example, suppose that an ecosystem uses `gpg` which has its own incompatible signature format and algorithms.
-The data publisher could _cross-sign_ using Ed25519 as follows:
+Signed messages include tree heads as well as tree leaves.

+#### Why not let the data publisher pick their own signature scheme and format?
+Agility introduces complexity and difficult policy questions.
+For example, which algorithms and formats should (not) be supported and why?
+Picking Ed25519 is a current best practise that should be encouraged if possible.

+There is not much we can do if a data publisher _refuses_ to rely on the log's hash function or signature scheme.

+#### What if the data publisher must use a specific signature scheme or format?
+You may _cross-sign_ the data as follows.
-1. Sign the opaque data as you normally would with `gpg`.
+1. Sign the opaque data as you normally would.
 2. Hash the opaque data and use that as the leaf's checksum.
-Sign the leaf using Ed25519.
+Sign the leaf using the log's signature scheme.

-First the end-user verifies that the `gpg` signature is valid.
-This is the old verification process.
-Then the end-user uses the additional tooling to verify proofs of logging, which involves SHA256 hashing and Ed25519 signatures.
+First the end-user verifies that the normal signature is valid.
+Then the end-user lets the additional tooling (that is already required) verify the rest.

-The downside is that the data publisher may need to manage an Ed25519 key _as well_.
-TODO: motivate why that is a suboptimal but worth-while trade-off.
+Cross-signing should be a relatively comfortable upgrade path that is backwards compatible.
+The downside is that the data publisher may need to manage an additional key-pair.

 #### What (de)serialization parsers are needed?
+#### What policy should be used?
 #### Why witness cosigning?
-#### What policy should be used?
 #### TODO
 Add more key questions and answers.